 Main trends in young people’s creativity and cultural participation

 In this context, the data referring to the cultural participation of young people as highlighted by the “Multipurpose survey on families: aspects of daily life (https://www.istat.it/it/archivio/91926) in the chapter of Giovani.stat (http://dati-giovani.istat.it) related to Culture, Free time and Media Usage (ISTAT 2021) confirm the prevalence of practices related to cinema, followed by discos, visits to museums and exhibitions and participation in concerts and sporting events.
 Nonetheless it’s possible to notice a general decrease in all the activities, sometimes of even more than 5 points, mainly due to the pandemic (Tab.
 1).
-For what concerns reading instead, more than half of the young people aged between 15 and 20 years read at least one book a year, while those who read an average of one book per month are the only ones who increased their percentage between 2019 and 2020, since it lowered in all the others under 35.
+For what concerns reading instead, more than half of the young people aged between 15 and 20 years read at least one book a year, while those aged 15-17 who read an average of one book per month are the only ones who increased their percentage between 2019 and 2020, since it lowered in all the others under 35.

 Classical music concerts, opera

 Source ISTAT: Sample survey “Multipurpose on families: aspects of daily life”, year 2021

 According to data from “Io sono Cultura'' of 2021 (https://www.symbola.net/ricerca/io-sono-cultura-2021/), a research project carried out byUnioncamere and theFondazione Symbolathat analysed the economic and social value of companies operating in the cultural and creative sector of the country, in 2021 the focus has been once again the effect of the COVID pandemic, which deeply influenced the field of arts and culture but not only in negative, since it provoked a faster transformation and update, especially in digital communication and in the audio-visual arts where the values of inclusion and creativity found great application.